 Radiation therapy may be given after surgery if the tumor is large or if it is found to have spread to several lymph nodes.
-Radiation therapy lowers the risk of the cancer coming back later (recurrence).
+Radiation therapy lowers the risk of the cancer coming back (recurrence).

 Another option for stage III cancers is to treat with surgery first.
 This usually means a mastectomy with an ALND.
-Surgery is usually followed by adjuvant systemic chemo.
-Trastuzumab is given with chemo if the tumor is HER2 positive, and then it is continued to complete a year of treatment.
+Surgery is usually followed by adjuvant chemo.
+Trastuzumab is given with chemo if the tumor is HER2 positive, and then it is continued to complete one year of treatment.
 Radiation is recommended after surgery and chemo.
 Adjuvant hormone therapy is given to men with hormone receptor-positive breast cancers for at least 5 years.

 Radiation therapy and/or surgery may also be used in certain situations, such as:

 If your doctor recommends such local treatments, it is important that you understand their goal, whether it is to try to cure the cancer or to prevent or treat symptoms.

 In some cases, regional chemo (where drugs are delivered directly into a certain area, such as the fluid around the brain or into the liver) may be useful as well.